SAP/gigya-swift-sdk/GigyaSwift/README.md

     }
 ```

-**Note:**
-When using mobile SSO (single sign-on using the central login page), logging out using the SDK's logout method will only log the user out of the current API key used.
-The user will not be logged out of the other group sites.

 ## FIDO/WebAuthn Authentication
 FIDO is a passwordless authentication method that enables password-only logins to be replaced with secure and fast login experiences across websites and apps.
 Our SDK provides an interface to register a passkey, login, and revoke passkeys created using Fido/Passkeys, backed by our WebAuthn service.